coryshain/cdr/docs/source/formula.rst

 Spline IRF
 ----------

-DTSR also supports non-parametric IRF in the form of spline functions.
+CDR also supports non-parametric IRF in the form of spline functions.
 Instead of a parametric IRF kernel, the model is supplied with control points (knots) that define a smooth function which can be moved around the x/y plane.
 The advantage of spline IRF is that they do not require precommitment to a particular functional form for the IRF.
 The disadvantage is that fitting them is much more computationally expensive because computing the spline function between the control points requires matrix inversion.